Joe-Alfaro/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe lists the component that is being tested.
+It describes the functionality of the component.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Test driven development is supposed to keep the code as close to the goals as possible by making the objective completing the tests.
+I think for small scale apps this is ideal but for something bigger I don't think every feature can be thought of ahead of time and have a test written for it.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+Unit tests, Integration tests, and Regression tests.

 ## Project Set Up